applied-systems-biology/jipipe-website/content/documentation/standard-library/imagej-integration.md

 lastmodifieremail = "ruman.gerst@leibniz-hki.de"
 +++

-The ImageJ integration library integrates common data types from ImageJ into ACAQ5:
+The ImageJ integration library integrates common data types from ImageJ into JIPipe:

 * Multi-dimensional images (ImagePlus).
 The standard output file format are TIFF files.
 * Result tables.
 They are serialized to CSV files.
 * Region of interest (ROI Manager).
-ACAQ5 handles ROI as \*.zip files.
+JIPipe handles ROI as \*.zip files.

-The ImageJ data types are marked as accessible from outside ACAQ5, meaning that algorithms that only use those types can be executed [standalone](/documentation/imagej-integration)
+The ImageJ data types are marked as accessible from outside JIPipe, meaning that algorithms that only use those types can be executed [standalone](/documentation/imagej-integration)

 # Image data types

 Various ImageJ algorithms only work on data with a specific color type, or dimensionality.
-To make it easier for algorithms to specifiy which types are suitable, the ACAQ5 standard library introduces various image sub-types (e.g. 8-bit greyscale 3D image).
+To make it easier for algorithms to specifiy which types are suitable, the JIPipe standard library introduces various image sub-types (e.g. 8-bit greyscale 3D image).

 The library is set up to automatically convert any image data type into any other image data type.